steipete/steipete.com/_posts/2020-05-26-jailbreaking-for-ios-developers.md

 # FLEX In-App Debugging

-[FLEX](https://github.com/Flipboard/FLEX) is an open-source in-app debugging and exploration tool for iOS.
+[FLEX](https://github.com/Flipboard/FLEX) is an open-source in-app debugging and exploration tool for iOS by [@NSExceptional](https://twitter.com/NSExceptional).
 It's amazing what you can do with it.
 Want the weather background as home screen background?
 No problem.

 {% twitter https://twitter.com/nsexceptional/status/1250353513923674114 %}